Isomorphic keyboard: Examples

 Helmholtz's 1863 book On the Sensations of Tone gave several possible layouts.
-Practical isomorphic keyboards were developed by Bosanquet (1875), Janko (1882), Wicki (1896), Fokker (1951), Erv Wilson (1975–present), William Wesley (2001), and Antonio Fernández (2009).
+Practical isomorphic keyboards were developed by Bosanquet (1875), Jankó (1882), Wicki (1896), Fokker (1951), Erv Wilson (1975–present), William Wesley (2001), and Antonio Fernández (2009).
 Accordions have been built since the 19th century using various isomorphic keyboards, typically with dimensions of semitones and tones.
 The keyboards of Bosanquet and Erv Wilson are also known as generalized keyboards.
 The keyboard of Antonio Fernández is also known as Transclado.

 Invariance

 Isomorphic keyboards can expose, through their geometry, two invariant properties of music theory: